dustinpfister/blog_posts/_posts/threejs-sphere.md

 ### 1.1 - Understand the basics of setting up a scene, camera, and renderer.

-I trust that you have worked out at least the very basics of setting up a scene object, and a cameras, and using this scene object and camera with a renderer such as the built in webgl renderer.
+I trust that you have worked out at least the very basics of setting up a [scene object](/2018/05/03/threejs-scene/), cameras, and using this scene object and camera with a renderer such as the built in webgl renderer.
 If not you might want to read up [my getting started post on three.js](/2018/04/04/threejs-getting-started/), or some content on cameras and renderer's first.

 ### 1.2 - It is nice to have a solid understanding of the Mesh, and Object3d classes